uribench/handbook-workshop/Guides/About/Exercise_3.md

 At this stage we do not add cross references or links to external targets.

-## Step 5: Create a Directory for Your Topic
+## Step 5: Create a Directory for your Topic

 Select a unique name for the directory that will host your topic.
 Use 'Title Case' with spaces ("Humanized").
 For instance, `Topic by <unique-name>`.